tskinn/ecs-task-tracker/README.md

 ## Purpose

 The ecs-task-tracker was created in order to keep load balancers up-to-date with the everchanging location of tasks running on AWS ECS.
-It is one piece in a service discovery system for ecs.
+It is one piece in a service discovery system for ecs which relies on [traefik](https://traefik.io/)

 ## Flow of stuff